georgestagg/shiny-standalone-webr-demo/README.md

 This repo demonstrates the deployment of a Shiny app running on webR in the browser, hosting the app bundle via Netlify.
 The resulting app can be seen at https://shiny-standalone-webr-demo.netlify.app.

+A version of the demo hosted on GitHub Pages is also available at https://georgestagg.github.io/shiny-standalone-webr-demo/.

 The webR binaries are loaded through the public CDN hosted at https://webr.r-wasm.org.
 A pre-compiled webR package repository (containing various R package binaries built for WebAssembly) is additionally included as part of the deployment in the `repo` directory.
 The packages, including Shiny, are loaded into the page once webR has been initialised.
 This package repository has been built using the experimental `webr-repo` scripts at https://github.com/r-wasm/webr-repo.

 ## How it works